-For full details, see our inbrief on collective redundancies.
+For an explanation of what collective consultation involves, see our inbrief on collective redundancies.

-What issues should we be aware of when collectively consulting with a workforce who are on furlough or remote working?
+How do we collectively consult a workforce who are on furlough or remote working?

 Coronavirus has created a situation where many employees are on furlough, working from home, self-isolating or practising social distancing.
 This makes collective consultation a challenge, as it would normally be done in person.

-The new flexible furlough scheme from July may allow some consultation to take place in person on days when employees are working.
-However, many employees will still be working from home and those on flexible furlough are likely to be in work at different times, meaning remote consultation will still be required even where some employees have returned to the workplace.
+The flexible furlough option may allow some consultation to take place in person on days when employees are working.
+However, many employees will still be working from home and those on flexible furlough are likely to be in work at different times, meaning remote consultation will still be required even where some employees are attending the workplace.